Bachelor of Arts in Social Science, 2009

-This remarkable attitude from this remarkable 21 year old woman has helped guide her to Ashford University where she is pursuing her Bachelor's degree in Social Science with an emphasis in psychology and a pathway to teacher certification.
+Ashley's remarkable attitude guided her to Ashford University where she pursued her Bachelor's degree in Social Science with an emphasis in psychology, graduating in November 2009 at age 24.

 To help get herself there, Ashley took a job as a caregiver for five years.
 "I learned about sorrow, compassion, and how to make the most of the time that we are given.
 It helped lead me to focus on psychology and the study of human behavior.
-I dedicated myself to figuring out the nature of the human condition and to pay attention to the research potential all around me, from my mother's increasing dependence on drugs to my brothers' odd sense of apathy for life, from my patients' acceptance of their nearing end to my fellow female classmates' concerns for things like lip gloss and shoes.
+I dedicated myself to figuring out the nature of the human condition and to pay attention to the research potential all around me, from my mother's increasing dependence on drugs to my brothers' odd sense of apathy for life, from my patients' acceptance of their nearing end to some of my fellow classmates' concerns for frivolous things.
 I try not to judge, but simply try to see it through their eyes and discover why we all seem so different, yet all come from the same source: love."

 Having graduated from high school and with some community college credits, Ashley began to research her higher education options.
 "I researched a lot of different schools and all were too expensive, too far away, and not as prestigious as I wanted for my degree.
 I found Ashford University and everything about it was a perfect fit.
 I needed to work full-time, so the online coursework was really appealing, and although Ashford is not cheap, as no college is, it is certainly more affordable than most.
-I received most of my help from Lisa Kenter, an enrollment advisor, who walked me through the process, answered my endless array of questions, and refused to let me fall through the financial aid system cracks."
+I received most of my help from my admissions counselor who walked me through the process, answered my endless array of questions, and refused to let me fall through the financial aid system cracks."

 Fortunately, Ashley was also able to transfer in all 60 of her community college credits to help accelerate her program track.
-And although the financial burden has, at times, been difficult to manage, Ashley knows that she is on the right path to help herself and to inspire others.
 "It is my hope to inspire my mother through the success of my academics by showing that even when you are told that you cannot succeed because your dreams are too great or because there is too much against you, it is still possible to create change and to conquer the fears that we shelter within ourselves, and that it is always possible, at any age, to begin living the type of lives that we have all imagined for ourselves."

-Ashley hopes to eventually teach psychology and mythology in a community college setting after earning a Master's degree.
+Ashley hopes to eventually teach psychology and mythology in a community college setting after earning a Master's degree and getting her licensure.
 "I feel a great need to serve the students attending a community college because without access to my local community college I would never have been able to pursue my academic goals."